 Research focus areas

-Supporting our nation’s goals towards a net-zero economy we seek to decarbonize the water and wastewater sectors by developing new GHG mitigation and reactive CO2 capture, utilization, and valorization technologies.
+Supporting our nation’s goals towards a net-zero economy we seek to decarbonize the water, energy, and chemical sectors by developing new GHG mitigation and reactive CO2 capture, utilization, and valorization technologies.

-Specifically, we focus on carbon-negative, energy positive wastewater treatment and sustainable resource recovery via the integration of new thermal, electrochemical, microbial, and bioelectrochemical processes with mature technologies such as anaerobic digestion, photobiological reactors, advanced nitrogen and phosphorus management systems, membrane processes, and heat/pressure recovery devices.
+Specifically, we focus on carbon-negative, energy positive wastewater treatment and sustainable resource recovery via the integration of new thermal, electrochemical, microbial, and bioelectrochemical processes with mature technologies.

 Hybrid electrochemical-biological technologies